-INTDS 266 - Cooperative Education Seminar (1-2 cr)
+INTDS 266 - Cooperative Education Seminar (1-2 cr) For course description, see Cooperative Education.
+(SFCC)

 INTDS 267 - Cooperative Education Work Experience (1-18 cr)

 INTDS 268 - Design Portfolio (3 cr)

 This course examines how design communication relates to client presentation.
 It focuses on portfolio and interviewing skills for professional presentation.
 Students develop creative portfolios that capture their capabilities as well as their personal and design philosophy, in a medium of their choice.
 Prerequisite: INTDS 282; INTDS 286 or instructor permission and concurrent enrollment in INTDS 266; INTDS 267 or instructor permission.
 (SFCC)